 Artists in general should have the ability to express meaning through different mediums and aesthetics.
 An imaginative approach to subject matter and manual dexterity are also important.
 Portrait artists in particular should have good customer service and interpersonal skills.
 An understanding of the art market and an online presence can also be key.

 Career and Outlook and Salary

 According to the BLS, opportunities for fine artists nationwide are projected to increase by just 7% from 2016 to 2026, an average rate in comparison to all other occupations.
 Competition for commissions and jobs is expected to be strong.
 The BLS also reports that fine artists in general, including illustrators, painters and sculptors, earned median annual wages of $49,520 in May 2017, with Connecticut, California and New York among the top-paying states (www.bls.gov).

 Alternate Career Options

 Consider these other choices in artistic careers:

 Photographers use digital or traditional cameras to take pictures of consumer products, landscapes, people and other subjects of interest.
 They may also work as aerial or scientific photographers or photojournalists.
 Knowledge of digital editing software can also be helpful, and although not required, many aspiring professionals pursue bachelor's degree or other formal training options.
-Nationwide, a 3%, or slower than average, increase in employment is projected for photographers, according to the BLS.
-The BLS also reports that, in May 2015, photographers received median annual wages of $31,710.
+Nationwide, a 6% decrease in employment is projected for photographers, according to the BLS.
+The BLS also reports that, in May 2017, photographers received median annual wages of $32,490.